Tearsheet

 AI Analysis | Feedback

-Brian Carrico was appointed CEO of NeurAxis in January 2018.
-He joined the company in 2012 and has held various leadership positions, including Vice President of Sales and President.
-Carrico played a key role in developing the company's strategic direction, securing start-up capital, and bringing its technology to market.
-Prior to NeurAxis, he worked in sales for Bard Medical and St. Jude Medical.
+Brian Carrico joined NeurAxis in 2012 and has held multiple leadership positions, including Vice President of Sales and President, before becoming CEO on January 1, 2018.
+He was instrumental in setting the strategic agenda for NeurAxis, raising start-up capital, championing new product development, and bringing the company's technology to market.
+Prior to joining NeurAxis, he worked in sales at Bard Medical and St. Jude Medical.

 Dr. Adrian Miranda, Senior VP of Science & Technology and Chief Medical Officer

-Dr. Thomas Carrico has over 40 years of experience in the healthcare field, with 30 years prior to joining NeurAxis in 2012.
-He has extensive involvement in the study and application of techniques and treatments affecting the autonomic nervous system.
-His background also includes working with attorneys on state and national boards, which supports his regulatory responsibilities at NeurAxis.
+Dr. Thomas Carrico has over 40 years of experience in the healthcare field, joining NeurAxis in 2012 after 30 years of prior experience.
+He has been involved in the study and application of techniques and treatments affecting the autonomic nervous system and has worked with attorneys on state and national boards, which prepared him for his regulatory responsibilities at NeurAxis.

 AI Analysis | Feedback